Effective equation for two coupled oscillators: towards a global view of metamorphoses of the amplitude profiles: Introduction

 After making a a simplifying assumption:

 we derived approximate second-order effective equation and computed nonlinear resonances $A\left( \omega \right) \cos \left( \omega t+\varphi \right) $ in implicit form $F\left( A,\omega ;c_{1},c_{2},\ldots \right) =0$ applying the Krylov-Bogoliubov-Mitropolsky (KBM) method \cite{Nayfeh2011} where $c_{1},c_{2},\ldots $ are parameters \cite{Okninski2006}.
-We have demonstrated in our earlier papers that bifurcations occur in the neighbourhoods of singular points of the amplitude equation $F\left( A,\omega \right) =0$.
+As explained in Section \ref{General} and demonstrated in our earlier papers bifurcations occur at singular points of the amplitude equation $F\left(A,\omega \right) =0$.
 In this work we attempt to find a global picture of singular points of the amplitude equation in the case of the effective equation, extending our results obtained for the van der Pol-Duffing equation \cite{Kyziol2019}.

 The paper is organized as follows.
 In the next Section the effective equation and the amplitude profile of the nonlinear resonance, obtained in Ref. \cite{Okninski2006}, are described.
+In Section \ref{General} singular points of the amplitude equation are defined and their relation to bifurcation of dynamics is explained.
 In Section \ref{Global} theory of algebraic curves is applied to compute the bifurcation set for the effective equation obtaining thus a global view of bifurcations.
-In Section \ref {Numerical} examples of singular points are presented and we summarize our results in the last Section.
+Plots of the bifurcation set and examples of singular points as well as corresponding bifurcations are presented in Section \ref{Numerical} and we summarize our results in the last Section.